-Unified Personality: a stage of a higher personality where the human has surrendered to the soul through the three centers of the human self (the observer, feeling me, and emotional me).
+Unified Personality: a stage of a higher personality where the human has surrendered to the soul through the three centers of the human self (the knower, feeling me, and emotional me).

 Transparent Personality: the highest level of higher personality where the human has merged with the soul and becomes her transparent expression in the world.

 Presence: a lower level of bare attention realized without meeting our pure subjectivity; an energetic state beyond the mind experienced without awakening of me.

 Primary Me: the relative unity and integration between conscious me and pure concious me.

 Pure Attention: the directed emanation of essence-me into pure me and I am; the transparent spirit of consciousness and intelligence that is responsible for awakening and embodying of pure and essential me; an internalized flow of directed recognition from the inner knower into all the centers of the soul.